Installing Node and your tools

 4. Install Athena and TypeScript

-npm install athena
+npm install athena@npm:athena-prime

 npm install --save-dev typescript tsx @types/node